aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 This repository holds the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.

 ## Smart PCB desgin and proof of Concept
-The hardware specifications are the following:
+The hardware specifications for the pcb with dimensions of 23.5x43.5mm are the following:

 -	QFN-56 Dual Xtensa LX7 Core Processors running up to 240MHz:
    -	RISC V ultra-low power co-processor